Jupi007/Lumos/README.md

 ## Usage

-Firstly include the script and the stylesheet (it is recommended to customize it) on your HTML page:
+Firstly include the script and the stylesheet (it is recommended to customize them, you can use the .scss and .ts file) on your HTML page:

 ```html
 <!DOCTYPE html>